NYC's New Rules Forced Me to Find a Chic Compost Bin — Here's 7 Options Significantly Cheaper Than the $300 Fine

 It could be less — just $25 to start, if you live in a building with fewer than eight units.
 But in Manhattan, that’s slim pickings, and repeat offenses can rack up steep fees fast.
 So, being Type A and naturally inclined to do things as well as possible (especially once told I have to), I decided — paper still in hand — that I was going to separate food and yard (ha!) waste like no one’s business.

 I put off my actual shopping work that evening and instead fell down a rabbit hole of decidedly less fun retail: compost bins.
-Candidly, this kitchen idea wasn’t on my dance card.
+Candidly, this modern kitchen idea wasn’t on my dance card.
 Of course, it should’ve been — for environmental and, well, rodent-related reasons.
 But here's what I found.

 Available in Stainless Steel, Matte Black, or White, Simplehuman’s compost caddy docks magnetically to the side of your existing kitchen trash can — or detaches easily for countertop duty during food prep.
 Its soft-seal lid paradoxically lets scraps breathe — just enough to neutralize odor and keep fruit flies at bay — while the removable inner bucket makes clean-up seamless.
 Unsurprisingly, it’s earned a solid 4.5/5-star rating on Amazon.